SegaWorld London: Development

-During the early 1990s, Sega grew exponentially, as a result of a successful reinvigoration of their once-fledgling Sega Mega Drive home console in the United States and Europe and the popularity of the Sonic the Hedgehog mascot character.
+During the early 1990s, Sega grew exponentially, as a result of a successful reinvigoration of their once-fledgling Sega Mega Drive home console in North America and Europe, and the popularity of their cartoon mascot, Sonic the Hedgehog.
 Additionally, an initially lucrative stream of income had been created by the openings of a number of family-oriented amusement facilities under the name of Sega World, as part of an ongoing initiative by the company to clean up arcades.
-Starting out in Japan, Sega Worlds eventually appeared in other countries including the United Kingdom after the buyout of UK arcade machine business Deith Leisure by Sega's European management.
-At the same time, the London Trocadero complex, relaunched the previous decade as a shopping centre, was looking for profitable long-term tenants to occupy its upper floors and receiving a boost from its existing video gaming facilities on the lower floors, including the popular Funland amusement arcade which had opened in 1990 and was expanded in 1991.
+Starting out in Japan, Sega Worlds eventually appeared in other countries, including the United Kingdom, after the buyout of UK arcade machine business Deith Leisure by Sega's European management.
+At the same time, the London Trocadero complex, relaunched the previous decade as a shopping centre, was looking for profitable long-term tenants to occupy its upper floors, and receiving a boost from its existing video gaming facilities on the lower floors, including the popular Funland amusement arcade, which opened in 1990 and was expanded in 1991.

-The Trocadero was originally reported to be planned as the site for a smaller scale Sega amusement venue, scheduled to open shortly after the launch of the UK's then-flagship Sega World centre in Bournemouth during July 1993.
-This was aborted, with Sega instead opening venues in other London locations such as Colindale's Oriental City shopping centre in the following months.
-However, by January 1995, a new deal had been reached with Trocadero and Burford Group owner Nick Leslau to create a venue under Sega's "Amusement Theme Park" concept, which launched the previous year in Japan with the openings of Osaka ATC Galbo in the Asian Trade Center, Osaka, and the first Joypolis indoor theme park in Shin-Yamashita, Yokohama.
-The park would contain much of the same interactive attractions released in Japan during the previous years and developed by Sega's AM5 division, including the AS-1 simulator.
+The Trocadero was originally reported to be planned as the site for a smaller scale Sega amusement venue, scheduled to open shortly after the launch of the UK's then-flagship Sega World centre in Bournemouth in July 1993.
+These plans were scrapped, with Sega instead opening venues in other London locations, such as Colindale's Oriental City shopping centre (formerly Yaohan Plaza) in the following months.
+However, by January 1995, a new deal had been reached, with Trocadero and Burford Group owner Nick Leslau to create a venue under Sega's "Amusement Theme Park" concept, which launched the previous year in Japan with the openings of Osaka ATC Galbo at the Asian Trade Center in Osaka, and the first Joypolis indoor theme park in Shin-Yamashita, Yokohama.
+The park would feature most of the same interactive attractions released in Japan during the previous years and developed by Sega's AM5 division, including the AS-1 motion simulator.

 Construction began on SegaWorld London in late 1995.
 Proposed to use 100,000 square feet across the seven unused floors of the Trocadero building, it instigated a large-scale refurbishment of the central shopping atrium itself in the process.
 At least £45 million was revealed to have been spent on the park's creation, with Sega appointing numerous firms such as Tibbats Associates and RTKL for its design.
-Anticipation for the opening was created in a number of gaming magazines; Sega staged a number of press events centred around the final construction stages of the centre from April to August 1996.
-A high-level sponsorship deal was made with Pepsi to sponsor the Trocadero in the weeks leading up to the opening, though this did not benefit Sega directly.
+Anticipation for the opening was covered in a number of gaming magazines; Sega staged a number of press events centred around the final construction stages of the centre from April to August 1996.
+A high-level sponsorship deal was made with Pepsi to sponsor the Trocadero in the weeks leading up to opening, though this did not benefit Sega directly.